 And your mantra could reflect this – vibrating mentally or out loud – I AM STRONG or I AM CONFIDENT (or something that reflects a concept that you feel comfortable with).

 Yellow is the colour for this solar plexus chakra, so use it in during your relaxation or meditation.
 A nice and powerful visualisation is making your centre radiate like the sun.

 Singing mantras or sound vibrations.
 RAM is the vedic bija mantra.
 By chanting RAM like you would OM, but more continuously, works on the same vibrational frequency.

 You can chant or recite Humee Hum Brahm Hum from the Kundalini tradition.
 It means ‘We are We.
 We are God”.
 It may sound a bit grand, but it’s meant to connect us to the ultimate reality of non-duality.
 And in that sense there is no separation between us and the creator.

-Try this class, which is great for anyone who needs a little help to get going - be it your digestive system or life!
-Are there things you want to do, goals you have set, but can't seem to get started on?
+Try this class, which is great for anyone who needs a little help to get going – be it your digestive system or life! you can ask yourself – are there things you want to do, goals you have set, but can’t seem to get started on?
 Does your digestive system feel clogged up?
 If so, this is the class for you.

 Read more about the Chakras